fkarg/fkarg.github.io/drafts/ego-enemy.md

 - [ ] Clear Explanations?
 - [ ] Concise reasons why?
 - [ ] Misc, specific to book
+- [ ] Whom Would I recommend this book to?

 ## Favourite Quotes